 Electrical code requirements are different in the USA and Canada.
 Refer to and follow the local building codes, the latest edition of the National Electrical Code (NFPA 70) in the USA, or the CGA C22.1 Canadian Electrical Code - Part 1.

-For a single in401 or iN501 water heater, the circuit breaker(s) should be at least 15 amps per circuit.
+For a single iQ2001 water heater, the circuit breakers should be at least 30 amps per circuit.
 Please follow the local electrical code in determining the appropriate breaker size.